The Blackstone Chair – Chapter Three

 “The ring.”

 He blinked once, twice, then finally remembered where he was.
 “Ah, right… of course.”
-He slapped his right trouser pocket, slid his fingers in and drew the ring.
+He slapped his right trouser, slid his fingers into the pocket and drew the ring.
 The circlet of whalebone was inlaid with silver and smooth to the touch.
 Taking Katherine’s left hand in his own, he slipped the ring onto a delicate finger.
 A symbol of protection, it was said.

 “Hark!
 Hark!
 For the Son of Dark!”